nalimuradov/clickbait/README.md

 Second title will get more views but if the video was bad from the get go it won't matter much.
 What matters is are you interesting?
 Is the video interesting?

-Creators have already caught on to ways of making their videos more appealing, so it's becoming rare.
+Nowadays, creators are already aware and many follow the same patterns of having .
 The videos with the lowest view counts usually had titles that were somehwat interesting with good thumbnails, but the content was bland.
 That's why there are videos with enticing titles or thumbnails with no views and vice versa.